 The Organization maintains a one year, \$400,000 revolving bank line of credit that renews each year.
-The current line of credit expires on December 1, 2020 and bears interest at the greater of prime or 5.0%.
+The current line of credit expires on December 1, 2021 with variable interest rate subject to change based on the prime rate.
+The interest rate was 5.0% as of June 30, 2020.
 The loan agreement requires that all assets are pledged as collateral and include certain covenants, which were substantially complied with by the Organization.
-The line of credit balance at June 30, 2019 was \$101,630.
+The line of credit balance as of June 30, 2020 was \$248,630.